Federal Fisheries and Federal Processor Permits

 This permit is required for stationary floating processors (processing vessels that operate solely within Alaska State waters).
 The permit also is required for shoreside processors that receive and/or process groundfish harvested from Federal waters (or from any Federally-permitted vessels).
-FPPs are non-transferable, three year permits, issued to owners on request and without charge.
+FPPs are non-transferable, one year permits, issued to owners on request and without charge.
 These permits are authorized at 50 CFR 679.4(f).

 FFP and FPP Permits